What are the important dates for this exam?

 The website says that the deadline for registration is October 27, but payment is made later, once the invoice is sent.
 Is that correct?

+Although there is a registration deadline, you may add students during the testing period, by following the directions in the Username and Password email sent by Quia.
 An invoice will be generated by the NJCL and emailed to you for any students added during the testing period.
 The remaining balance must be paid in full to the NJCL prior to the dispensing of all results and awards to your school.

 I could not access the PDF files listed in the sources.
 Where can I get those files?